There’s never a really good time of year to flail a hedge, but it’s particularly galling to see so much hedge cutting going on at this time of year.

 In the past folk used to collect apples, berries and nuts from hedges as a free supplement to their diet, but for many birds and mammals this food source is rather more critical, of course.
 And flailing hedges like this doesn’t just impact on larger animals.
 It’s not surprising the Brown Hairstreak is such a rare butterfly; it lays its eggs on young Blackthorn plants.
 There’s no chance of them surviving an annual flailing; populations will be wiped out in a single year.

-That’s not quite true – best practice is to lay a hedge, although that’s a time consuming and labour intensive business and is usually not a practical answer.
-We donate money regularly to the National Hedgelaying Society as a laid hedge provides such good habitat.
+That’s not quite true – best practice is to lay a hedge, although that’s a time consuming manual business and is often not a practical answer.
+I’m a sucker for hedgelaying though, and lay all the hedges we have around our patch in Somerset.
+Follow the link to find out why.